pnizet/eyeem2koken/README.md

 # eyeem2koken
-eyeem to koken import script

 The aim of this script is to import automatically your pictures from your __Eyeem__ account (https://www.eyeem.com) to your __Koken__ installation (http://koken.me/)

+Eyeem2koken is also a good way to backup your Eyeem pictures.

-It also keep datas from Eyeem and transferts the biggest picture available on Eyeem to koken.
+It also keeps datas from Eyeem and transferts the biggest picture available on Eyeem to koken.

 This is working with the Eyeem API, the koken API, and could be used with cron.

 What you need